Aahan-in-Space/aahaninspace-website/README.md

 # Security
 Here at Aahan in Space we take security very seriously.
 We use GitHub security to meet all of our security needs.
-If you think there is a security vulnerability maill mailto:githubsecurity@aahaninspacevolunteer.ml We have also enable Dependabot, so Dependabot will create pull requests to resolve detected security vulnrabilites.
+If you think there is a security vulnerability do this: https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability
+We have also enable Dependabot, so Dependabot will create pull requests to resolve detected security vulnrabilites.
 We also have an actions workflow which scans pull requests for vulnerabilites.
 # DISCUSS!!